 Acid reflux occurs when acidic stomach juices back up from the stomach into the esophagus.
 There are two different kinds of acid reflux: GERD and LPR.
 The most typical symptoms are heartburn, indigestion and regurgitation.

-This is something that happens, even with the healthiest diet.
+This is something that can happen even with the healthiest diet.
 If you bend over at the wrong time, you may have some gastric content reflux up near your esophagus.
 Your esophagus is resilient to a certain amount of reflux.

 However, your larynx reacts differently.
-Imagine how different body parts react to acidic substances.
-For example, lemon juice on your tongue will evoke taste but lemon juice on the eye will cause a burning sensation.
+Different body parts react differently to acidic substances: for example, lemon juice on your tongue will evoke taste but lemon juice on the eye will cause a burning sensation.
 Similarly, stomach acid affects your larynx differently than your esophagus.
 When small amounts of acid comes into contact with your larynx, it often causes throat clearing, excessive mucous, or a lump in throat sensation called globus.

-According to Dr. Michael Johns, it is very unlikely.
+According to Dr. Johns, it is very unlikely.

 Voice symptoms can occur with reflux, but usually it takes a lot of reflux to cause enough inflammation to injure your vocal cords and change your voice.
 In the absence of having other symptoms like heartburn and a persistent cough on top of acid reflux, the likelihood of acid reflux being the diagnosis for someone’s voice change is extremely low.

 More often than not, the root issue is something completely different.